-Data on permanent income, liquid wealth and education
+Data on permanent income, liquid wealth, and education

-Before we move on to the parameterization of the full model, we describe in detail the data that we use to get measures of permanent income, liquid wealth and the division of households into educational groups in the United States.
-We use data on the distribution of liquid wealth from the 2004 wave of the Survey of Consumer Finance (SCF).
-We restrict our attention to households where the the head of the household is of working age which we define to be in the range from 25 to 62.
-The SCF-variable “normal annual income” is our measure of the household’s permanent income, and to exclude outliers we drop the observations that make up the bottom 5 percent of the distribution of this variable.
+Before we move on to the parameterization of the full model, we describe in detail the data that we use to get measures of permanent income, liquid wealth, and the division of households into educational groups in the United States.
+We use data on the distribution of liquid wealth from the 2004 wave of the SCF.
+We restrict our attention to households where the head is of working age, which we define to be in the range from 25 to 62.
+The SCF-variable “normal annual income” is our measure of the household’s permanent income, and, to exclude outliers, we drop the observations that make up the bottom 5 percent of the distribution of this variable.
 The smallest value of permanent income for households in our sample is thus $16,708.

-Liquid wealth is defined as in Kaplan and Violante (2014) and consists of cash, money market, checking, savings and call accounts, directly held mutual funds, stocks and bonds.
-We subtract off liquid debt which is the revolving debt on credit card balances.
-Note that the SCF does not contain information on cash holdings, so this is imputed with the procedure described in Appendix B.1 of Kaplan and Violante (2014) which also describes the credit card balances that are considered part of liquid debt.
+Liquid wealth is defined as in Kaplan and Violante (2014) and consists of cash, money market, checking, savings, and call accounts; directly held mutual funds; and stocks and bonds.
+We subtract off liquid debt, which is the revolving debt on credit card balances.
+Note that the SCF does not contain information on cash holdings, so this information is imputed with the procedure described in Appendix B.1 of Kaplan and Violante (2014), which also describes the credit card balances that are considered part of liquid debt.
 We drop any households that have negative liquid wealth.

 Households are classified into three educational groups.
-The first group “Dropout” applies to households where the head of household has not obtained a high school diploma, the second group “Highschool” includes heads of households that have a high school diploma and those who in addition have some years of college education without obtaining a bachelor’s degree, and the third group “College” consists of heads of households who have obtained a bachelor’s degree or higher.
-With this classification of the education groups, the “Dropout” group makes up 9.3 percent of the population, the
+The first group, “Dropout,” applies to households where the head of household has not obtained a high school diploma; the second group, “Highschool,” includes heads of households who have a high school diploma and those who, in addition, have some years of college education without obtaining a bachelor’s degree; and the third group, “College,” consists of heads of households who have obtained a bachelor’s degree or higher.
+With this classification of the education groups, the Dropout group makes up 9.3 percent of the population, the

-“Highschool” group 52.7 percent, and the “College” group 38.0 percent.
+Highschool group 52.7 percent, and the College group 38.0 percent.

-With our sample selection criteria we are left with a sample representing about 61.3 million US households.
+With our sample selection criteria, we are left with a sample representing about 61.3 million U.S. households.

 Calibrated parameters

-With households divided into the three education groups, some parameters, presented in Panel A of table 1, are calibrated equally across all groups, while other parameters, presented in Panel B of table 1, are education-specific.
-Households are also assumed to be ex-ante heterogeneous in their subjective discount factors in addition to their level of education.
-For completeness, Panel C of table 1 summarizes the parameters describing how we model a recession and the three policies we consider as potential responses to a recession.
+With households divided into the three education groups, some parameters, presented in panel A of table 1, are calibrated equally across all groups, while other parameters, presented in panel B of table 1, are education specific.
+Households are also assumed to be ex ante heterogeneous in their subjective discount factors as well as their level of education.
+For completeness, panel C of table 1 summarizes the parameters describing how we model a recession and the three policies we consider as potential responses to a recession.

 All households are assumed to have a coefficient of relative risk aversion equal to γ = 2.
 We also assume that all households have the same propensity to splurge out of transitory income gains and set ς = 0.314, the value estimated in section 3.1.
 However, each education group is divided into types that differ in their subjective discount factors.
-The distributions of discount factors for each education group are estimated to fit the distribution of liquid wealth within that group, and this is described in detail in section 3.4.
+The distributions of discount factors for each education group are estimated to fit the distribution of liquid wealth within that group, and this estimation is described in detail in section 3.4.
 Regardless of type, households face a constant survival probability each quarter.
-This is set to 1 − 1/160, reflecting an expected working life of 40 years.
+This probability is set to 1 − 1/160, reflecting an expected working life of 40 years.
 The real interest rate on households’ savings is set to 1 percent per quarter.